Visio Corporation

-Visio Corporation was a software company based in Seattle, Washington, USA.
-Its principal product was a diagramming application software of the same name.
-It was acquired by Microsoft and is now in a division of that company, which continues to develop the application under the name Microsoft Visio.
+Visio Corporation was a software company based in Seattle, Washington, best known for creating the Visio diagramming application.
+Founded in 1989 by alumni of Aldus Corporation, the company released its first product in 1992 and went public in 1995.
+On 7 January 2000, Microsoft acquired Visio Corporation in a stock swap valued at approximately US$1.5 billion, at the time Microsoft's largest acquisition.
+The product continues under the name Microsoft Visio.

 History

-Axon Corporation was incorporated May 1, 1989, shortly after Jeremy Jaech left Aldus.
-Later, in summer 1990, Jeremy Jaech and Ted Johnson met to come up with the initial product definition and then in the fall of 1990 recruited Dave Walter as their third founder.
-All of its founders came from Aldus Corporation: Jeremy Jaech and Dave Walter were two of Aldus's original founders, and Ted Johnson was the lead developer of Aldus PageMaker for Windows.
+Axon Corporation was incorporated on 1 May 1989, shortly after Jeremy Jaech left Aldus Corporation.
+In summer 1990, Jaech and Ted Johnson developed the initial product concept, then recruited Dave Walter as the third co-founder.
+All three founders had worked at Aldus: Jaech and Walter were among Aldus's original founders, and Johnson had been the lead developer of Aldus PageMaker for Windows.

-In 1992, before it had released a single product, the company changed its name to Shapeware.
-It finally released its first application, Visio, in November of that year.

-When Shapeware released Visio 4.0 on August 18, 1995, it was one of the first applications developed specifically for Windows 95.

-In November 1995, Shapeware changed its own name to Visio and on November 9, 1995, marked its initial public offering of stock under the ticker VSIO.
+In 1992, before releasing any product, the company changed its name to Shapeware.
+It released its first application, Visio, in November of that year.
+Visio 4.0, released on 18 August 1995, was one of the first applications built specifically for Windows 95.
+In November 1995, Shapeware renamed itself Visio Corporation and completed an initial public offering on the Nasdaq under the ticker VSIO.

-On January 7, 2000, Microsoft Corporation acquired Visio in a stock swap.
-Microsoft gave Visio shareholders 0.45 Microsoft shares for each Visio share.
-Based on the value of Microsoft stock when the deal closed, the trade was worth approximately US$1.5 billion.
-This was Microsoft's largest acquisition until they acquired aQuantive.
+Microsoft Corporation acquired Visio on 7 January 2000 in a stock swap, giving Visio shareholders 0.45 Microsoft shares for each Visio share.
+Based on the value of Microsoft stock at closing, the transaction was worth approximately US$1.5 billion — at the time Microsoft's largest acquisition, a record that stood until the purchase of aQuantive.